+RUNDIR

-- RUNDIR Paths to run directories where make install installs GCHP.
+Paths to run directories where make install installs GCHP.
 Multiple run directories can be specified by a semicolon separated list.
-A warning is issues if one of these directories does not look like a run directory. - These paths can be relative paths or absolute paths.
-Relative paths are interpreted as relative to your build directory. - CMAKE_BUILD_TYPE The build type.
+A warning is issues if one of these directories does not look like a run directory.

+These paths can be relative paths or absolute paths.
+Relative paths are interpreted as relative to your build directory.

+CMAKE BUILD TYPE

+The build type.
 Valid values are Release, Debug, and RelWithDebInfo.
-Set this to Debug if you want to build in debug mode. - CMAKE_PREFIX_PATH Extra directories that CMake will search when it's looking for dependencies.
+Set this to Debug if you want to build in debug mode.

+CMAKE_PREFIX_PATH

+Extra directories that CMake will search when it's looking for dependencies.
 Directories in CMAKE_PREFIX_PATH have the highest precedence when CMake is searching for dependencies.
-Multiple directories can be specified with a semicolon-separated list. - GEOSChem_Fortran_FLAGS<COMPILER_ID> Compiler options for GEOS-Chem for all build types.
-Valid values for <COMPILER_ID> are GNU and Intel. - GEOSChem_Fortran_FLAGS<BUILD_TYPE><COMPILER_ID> Additional compiler options for GEOSChem for build type <BUILD_TYPE>. - HEMCO_Fortran_FLAGS<COMPILER_ID> Same as GEOSChem_Fortran_FLAGS<COMPILER_ID>, but for HEMCO. - HEMCO Fortran FLAGS <BUILD TYPE> <COMPILER ID> Same as GEOSChem_Fortran_FLAGS<BUILD_TYPE><COMPI - RRTMG Switch to enable/disable the RRTMG component. - OMP Switch to enable/disable OpenMP multithreading.
-As is standard in CMake (see if documentation) valid values are ON, YES, Y, TRUE, or 1 (case-insensitive) and valid false values are their opposites. - INSTALLCOPY Similar to RUNDIR, except the directories do not need to be run directories.
+Multiple directories can be specified with a semicolon-separated list.

+GEOSChem_Fortran_FLAGS<COMPILER_ID>

+Compiler options for GEOS-Chem for all build types.
+Valid values for <COMPILER_ID> are GNU and Intel.

+GEOSChem Fortran FLAGS <BUILD TYPE> <COMPILER ID>

+Additional compiler options for GEOS-Chem for build type <BUILD_TYPE>.

+HEMCO Fortran FLAGS < COMPILER ID>

-but for HEMCO.
+Same as GEOSChem_Fortran_FLAGS<COMPILER_ID>, but for HEMCO.